Choosing between Google Gemini and ChatGPT in 2026 means knowing how each platform handles scale, reasoning, and control.

 This is a critical feature for technical accuracy, as it reduces hallucinations and makes it easier to trace generated outputs back to the underlying source material.

-For example, NotebookLM is great for podcasters who want to interview a guest that recently published a book.
+For example, NotebookLM is great for podcasters who want to interview a guest who has recently published a book.
 By uploading the book, they can instantly generate a list of chapter-specific questions, identify the author’s core arguments, and even pull direct quotes to use in the interview, with every piece of information directly traceable to the source text.

 Agent mode